mreithub/manuel.reithuber.net/_posts/2016-07-08-setting-up-debian-hosts.md

 ```

-Recently I&#8217;ve started dockerizing all my services.
+Recently I've started dockerizing all my services.
 To install a (recent) version of [Docker](https://www.docker.com), I use the shell script they provide:

 ```bash
 curl -fsSL https://get.docker.com/ | sh
 ```

-&#8230; only allow non-password root logins via SSH (i.e using SSH keys)
+... only allow non-password root logins via SSH (i.e using SSH keys)

 ```bash
 # edit /etc/ssh/sshd_config, find the `PermitRootLogin` line and change its value to `without-password`